What makes Kincaid Solid Wood Furniture different?

 Who is Kincaid Furniture Company?

-Kincaid Furniture Company is the largest manufacturer of Solid Wood Furniture in the industry.
+Kincaid Furniture Company is the industry's leading manufacturer of Solid Wood Furniture.
 We have been manufacturing heirloom quality solid wood furniture since 1946.
 You can depend on Kincaid Furniture Company to be here today, tomorrow, and for years to come.
 It is this promise, and pledge that we pride ourselves in keeping while we guarantee integrity, reliability, and stability for generations to come.

 What is the difference between soft woods and hard woods?